School Library Journal

 Diamond Bookshelf Graphic Novel Reviews

-I write monthly reviews for Diamond Bookshelf magazine.
+In 2019, I wrote monthly reviews for Diamond Bookshelf magazine.
 Some of my reviews are available at the links below:

 - Camp Midnight Vol. 1